rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 Since data is needed from all ranks, this tends to be a time consuming operation, similar to a gather operation.
 Usually each rank first performs the reduction locally, arriving at a single number.
-They then perform steps of collecting data from some of the ranks and performing the reduction on that data, until all the data has been collected.
+They then perform the steps of collecting data from some of the ranks and performing the reduction on that data, until all the data has been collected.
 The most efficient implementation depends several technical features of the system.
 Fortunately many common reductions are implemented in the MPI library and are often